gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - On request for an `EclipseWorkspace`, the `ProjectConnection` will be queried for the `EclipseProject` model.
 This model represents the hierarchy of all eclipse projects for the Gradle build.
     - The instance of `EclipseWorkspace` will be constructed directly by the `GradleComposite` instance, by traversing the hierarchy of the `EclipseProject` obtained.
-    - the `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display them in a hierarchical layout
+    - The `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display them in a hierarchical layout.
-    - A delegating implementation of `ModelBuilder` will be required
+    - A delegating implementation of `ModelBuilder` will be required.

 ##### Test cases